Jack Page (politician)

 John G. Page III (January 18, 1950 – December 14, 2020) was an American politician who served in the Alabama House of Representatives from the 29th district from 1993 to 2010.

 Biography

 Page was born in Kokura, Kyushu, Japan.
 He received his associate degree from Gadsden State Community College and his bachelor's degree from Jacksonville State University.
 He served in the United States Marine Corps during the Vietnam War.
 Page was a teacher, firefighter, and businessman.
 Page served on the Gadsden City Council.

-Page had surgery in June 2020.
+Page had surgery in June 2020, which compromised his health.
 He died of COVID-19 in Gadsden, Alabama, on December 14, 2020, at age 70, during the COVID-19 pandemic in Alabama.